 Row 2: Skip first ch1 space, DC in next ch1 space; working in front of last dc made, DC in skipped ch1 space; *CH1, CL in space between next 2 dc, CH1, skip next ch1 space, DC in next ch1 space; working in front of last dc made, DC in skipped ch1 space; repeat from * to end of row, CH1, DC in 3rd chain of turning chain; CH4, turn.

 Row 3: CL in space between next 2 dc, CH1; *skip next ch1 space, DC in next ch1 space; working in front of last dc made, DC in skipped ch1 space; CH1, CL in space between next two dc, CH1; repeat from * to end of row, DC in 3rd chain of turning chain; CH4, turn.

 Repeat rows 2 and 3 until your work measures 40 inches and continue on to border.

 Round 1: Work around the border of the blanket evenly in single crochet.
 Make sure that you do 3 SC in each corner of the border.
-If you don’t know how to do a single crochet border, this wonderful article explains it in detail.
-When you have completed one round, join to first sc with a slip stitch.
+I found an excellent article explaining how to work a single crochet border in detail.
+When you have completed one round, join to first SC with a slip stitch.

 Round 2: CH 2, work around the border by doing one HDC in each SC (work 3 HDC in each corner sc).
 At the end of the round, join to first HDC with a slip stitch.